curegit/halftone-converter/README.md

 interpret `FILE` values as glob patterns (e.g., `*.png`, `**/*.jpg`)

-Use this option if the shell's wildcard expansion is not available and enough.
+Use this option if the shell's wildcard expansion is not available or sufficient.
 Pattern `**` matches any files and zero or more directories recursively.
 This glob function will NOT include hidden files or directories.

 #### -f, --force

-overwrite existing files by outputs
+overwrite existing files with the output

 By default, an alternate filename will be used if the original filename conflicts.